Batman Ninja: Plot

 They defeat the Joker and Harley, but Grodd turns on Batman, revealing his alliance with Two-Face before the Joker and Harley escape and blow up their own ship, taking Batman down with it.
 Having captured a power converter from Harley, Catwoman attempts to bargain with Grodd in bringing her back to Gotham; however, they need to obtain other power converters from the Penguin, Poison Ivy and Deathstroke to complete the Quake Engine.
-Two days later, Batman recovers from his wounds and encourages the Bat-Family to learn the ways of the ninja in order to defeat Grodd.
+Two days later, Batman recovers from his wounds and encourages the Bat-Family to learn the ways of the ninja to defeat Grodd.

-The Red Hood locates the Joker and Harley, but Batman discovers they lost their memories from the explosion and are living as farmers.
+Red Hood locates Joker and Harley, but Batman discovers they lost their memories from the explosion and are living as farmers.
 A month later, the villains mobilize their castle robots for battle at the "Field of Hell".
 Batman leads the Bat-Family and the Bat Clan into the battlefield.
-After defeating the other villains, Grodd puts them under his mind control, with the intent of ruling the country himself.
-The Joker and Harley, however, crash his party from above, reclaiming their castle from Grodd.
+After defeating the other villains, Grodd controls them with the intent of ruling Japan himself.
+The Joker and Harley crash his party from above, reclaiming their castle from Grodd.
 The Bat-Family saves Catwoman and Grodd before the Joker merges all of the castles into the super robot Lord Joker.

-An injured Grodd gives the control of his army of monkeys to Batman; Robin enables them to merge into one giant samurai monkey to battle the Joker's robot.
-The samurai monkey then combines with a swarm of bats to form the Batgod to defeat Lord Joker before the Bat-Family storm into the castle to battle the villains.
-The Joker reveals to Batman that as farmers, he and Harley planted special flowers that triggered their memories back once they bloomed.
+An injured Grodd gives the control of his army of monkeys to Batman.
+Robin enables them to merge into one giant samurai monkey, who in turn fuses with a swarm of bats to form the "Batgod".
+The Joker reveals to Batman that as farmers, he and Harley planted special flowers that restored their memories after blooming.
 As the castle falls, Batman and the Joker engage in a sword fight.
 Using his ninjutsu skills, Batman defeats the Joker.
-With the Joker and the Gotham villains defeated, the Bat Clan begins work to restore feudal Japan to its original state and the Bat-Family takes the villains back to the present day.
+With the Joker and the villains defeated, the Bat Clan begins work to restore feudal Japan and the Bat-Family returns the villains to the present day.

 In a mid-credits scene, Catwoman sells weapons and furniture from the castle robots to an antique shop, while Bruce rides a horse-driven Batmobile to a party hosted by the mayor.